-Academic graduation requirements for Master of Science and Master of Engineering Programs above those established by the Graduate Studies Office include taking the following four courses: Advanced Thermodynamics, Transport Phenomena, Reactor Design, and Mathematical Methods in Chemical Engineering.
+Academic graduation requirements for the Graduate Programs in Chemical Engineering above those established by the Graduate Studies.
+Office include taking the following four courses: Advanced Thermodynamics, Transport Phenomena, Reactor Design, and Mathematical Methods in Chemical Engineering.
 Academic graduation requirements for Ph.D. programs above those of the Graduate Studies Office include taking the following courses: Advanced Thermodynamics.
 Transport Phenomena.
 Reactor Design, Mathematical Methods in Chemical Engineering, Numerical Methods in Chemical Engineering, and Catalysis.
 Students in the Master of Science program are required to carry out a research project and write a thesis (Plan I).
 Students in the Master of Engineering program are required to work on a design or development project and write the corresponding report (Plan II).
 Students in the Doctor of Philosophy program are required to pass a written qualifying exam and prepare a doctoral dissertation.
 The doctoral dissertation must be an original contribution to the state of the art in the field of study.